manumei/ChirpID-backend/tasks/info.md

 **Load the Audios**<br>
 Using torchaudio.load or librosa.load, setting frequencies to standard 32kHz (librosa o torchaduil.transforms ambos lo hacen)

+**Silence & Noise Removal**<br>
+Choose a fixed time interval (eg. SILENCE_CUT= 2.5 seconds), and then Cut & RePaste the .wav files, but having removed from each audio, every section where there are 2.5s+ of noise / silence.<br>
+Analyze with the spectrograms, check with ChatGPT how to do it optimally.
+Reload the audios with the silence/noise parts cut.
+So now data augmentation can be done comfortably.<br>
+Make sure that the window chosen later is longer than the SILENCE_CUT chosen here.
+For example, try SILENCE_CUT = 3, AUDIO_WINDOW = 5 so that no windows are mostly noise/silence.<br>

 **Silence Filtering**<br>
 Filter out the low-energy background noise and silence, to only keep the relevant bird songs.<br>